Arithmetic scan benchmarks

 High-rank scan is done with row-wise operations for long enough rows (above about 5 elements) but has no other optimizations.

-Scan-cells is currently just scan called on each cell.
+Other than for booleans, scan-cells is currently just scan called on each cell.
 Besides the obvious improvement of doing nothing for width 1, there are various ways that small-width cases could be sped up.
+Common boolean scans have dedicated implementations using various bit-bashing tricks.